The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: System Components

 \subsection{Platform}

-Satellites with launch masses $\leq$500~kg and launch diameters $\lesssim$2~m are commonly considered ``small''; satellites in this category are relatively inexpensive and can be mass produced, up to batches of several thousand units for current and upcoming LEO communication satellite constellations.
-For these reasons, we have designed the \textsc{Capella} system such that the individual space observatories (VLBI stations) can be accommodated by small satellites as their carrier platforms; one example for a modular small satellite is the Korea Aerospace Research Institute (KARI) Compact Advanced Satellite 500 (\href{https://www.kari.re.kr/eng/sub03_03_03.do}{CAS500}).
+Satellites with launch masses $\lesssim$500~kg and launch diameters $\lesssim$2~m are commonly considered ``small''; satellites in this category are relatively inexpensive and can be mass produced, up to batches of several thousand units for current and upcoming LEO communication satellite constellations.
+For these reasons, we have designed the \textsc{Capella} and \textsc{Mimosa} systems such that the individual space observatories (VLBI stations) can be accommodated by small satellites as their carrier platforms; examples for commercially available small satellite platforms are the Korea Aerospace Research Institute (KARI) Compact Advanced Satellite 500 / KOMPSAT Next (\href{https://www.kari.re.kr/eng/contents/170}{CAS500}), the Lockheed Martin \href{https://www.lockheedmartin.com/content/dam/lockheed-martin/space/documents/lm400/LM400-LM2100_LM50_Product_Card_Final_Web.pdf}{LM~50} series, and the Airbus \href{https://airbusus.com/wp-content/uploads/2023/08/ARROW-Family-Brochures.pdf}{ARROW} family.
 The carrier satellite will provide elementary functions like power supply and orbit control.
-In addition, the onboard radio receiver requires cryogenic cooling (to be discussed in Section~\ref{sec:receiver}); thus, the carrier satellite will need to provide a sunshade to keep the telescope and the receiver compartment at a stable temperature of about 100~K through passive cooling.
+In addition, the onboard radio receiver requires cryogenic cooling (to be discussed in Section~\ref{sec:receiver}); thus, the carrier satellite will need to provide a sunshade to stabilize the temperature of the telescope and the receiver compartment through passive cooling.
 Such a design is common for infrared space telescopes; a sun shield can be combined with a solar panel assembly, like in case of the \href{https://www.spitzer.caltech.edu/mission/mission-overview}{\textsc{Spitzer}} Space Telescope, or can be designed as a flexible stand-alone structure, like in case of \href{https://spherex.caltech.edu/page/about-the-mission}{SPHEREx}.
+Furthermore, thermal energy storage by phase-change materials may be considered \citep{elshaer2023}.